aragonzkresearch/leagueofidentity/README.md

 We stress that `LoI` aims at offering both encryption and authentication/signatures at the same time: satisfying these two properties together is usually more challenging than achieving just one of them.

-## Running a demo
 ### Currently supported providers
+The current demo only offers encryption and supports the following providers:
+	- `google`: associate to a user his/her email address set in his/her Google account.
+	- `facebook`: associate to a user his/her email address set in his/her Facebook account.
-The current demo only offers encryption and supports the following providers: `google`, `facebook, google.phone` and `dic.it`.
-The provider `google.phone` uses google as provider but associates to the users their profile phone numbers (when visible) rather than their email addresses.
-The provider `dic.it` is for Italian digital identity cards (tested on v3.0).
+	- `google.phone`: use Google as provider but associates to the users their profile phone numbers (when visible) rather than their email addresses.
+	- `dic.it`: the provider `dic.it` is for Italian digital identity cards (tested on v3.0).

+## Installation
-### Install the required packages
+### Installing the required packages
 The demo has been tested using `node v16.20.2`.
 You can switch to such version using the command:
 ```bash